openedx/edx-documentation/en_us/students/source/SFD_certificates.rst

 You do not have to wait until you finish the course.
 You can usually find out if a course offers on-demand certificates on the course About page.

-.. note:: Both honor code and verified certificates are available on demand.
-However, if you want to upgrade from an honor code certificate to a verified certificate, **you must complete the upgrade before you request an on-demand certificate**.
-If you request an on-demand honor code certificate and later upgrade to a verified certificate, you can only download an honor code certificate.

 If a course offers on-demand certificates, as soon as you have qualified for a certificate, you see the following message at the top of the course **Progress** page.